arbal/starred/README.md

 ## JavaScript

+- [pxi](https://github.com/Yord/pxi) - 🧚 pxi (pixie) is a small, fast, and magical command-line data processor similar to jq, mlr, and awk.
+- [Cesium-GeoserverTerrainProvider](https://github.com/kaktus40/Cesium-GeoserverTerrainProvider) - plug in to use geoserver as terrain provider
+- [WorldWindServerKit](https://github.com/NASAWorldWind/WorldWindServerKit) - The NASA WorldWind Server Kit (WWSK) is an open source Java project that assembles GeoServer for easy distribution and implementation.
+- [WebWorldWind](https://github.com/NASAWorldWind/WebWorldWind) - The NASA WorldWind Javascript SDK (WebWW) includes the library and examples for creating geo-browser web applications and for embedding a 3D globe in HTML5 web pages.
+- [AgentMaps](https://github.com/noncomputable/AgentMaps) - Make social simulations on interactive maps with Javascript!
+Agent-based modeling for the web.
+- [editor](https://github.com/maputnik/editor) - An open source visual editor for the 'Mapbox Style Specification'
+- [cartodb](https://github.com/CartoDB/cartodb) - Location Intelligence & Data Visualization tool
+- [geolib](https://github.com/manuelbieh/geolib) - Zero dependency library to provide some basic geo functions
 - [QB](https://github.com/QuickBox/QB) - QuickBox is much more than a ‘seedbox installer script’, it is a simplistic approach to achieving easy seedbox and services management from a beautifully designed dashboard.
 Allowing users the ability to interact with their seedbox and server on a professional grade level.
 - [Tdarr](https://github.com/HaveAGitGat/Tdarr) - Tdarr - Distributed transcode automation using FFmpeg/HandBrake + Audio/Video library analytics + video health checking (Windows, macOS, Linux & Docker)
 - [maildev](https://github.com/maildev/maildev) - :mailbox: SMTP Server + Web Interface for viewing and testing emails during development.